Capronia mansonii: Growth and morphology

 This fungus is a teleomorph or sexual form that is formed in vitro.
 This species has yet to be described in situ.
 The fungus is thought to be closely related to Exophiala dermatitidis, and is often hypothesized in literature to be the teleomorph of E. dermatitidis.
 The fungus is a part of the ascomycota phylum, also commonly defined as sac fungi.
 This phylum is often defined by its possession of asci, a microscope sexual structure that produces non-motile spores called ascospores.
 The asci of C. mansonii produce 8 ascospores upon germination.
 These ascospores begin with a glassy transparent appearance and then progress to a more grey-yellow, olive, and finally brown colour.
 These ascospores have 4–5 transverse thick-walled septa and 1 incomplete longitudinal septum.
 The spores have been described in literature as not tight at the septa.
-Juvenile asci have thicker, longer, and more lightly coloured ascus walls whereas as fully matured asci form thinner dark brown walls that are filled with ascospores.
+Juvenile asci have thicker, longer, and more lightly coloured ascus walls, whereas fully matured asci form thinner dark brown walls that are filled with ascospores.
 The ascomatal wall itself can range from a brown-yellow to a light brown colour which is commonly seen in other black yeasts.